AmoyDreamer/smart-slider/README.md

 - rate: The rate of Displacement/Time, can be understood sensitivity, the smaller value, the slider is more sensitive, the value is open interval 0 to 1, default is 0.5.(optional)
 - scale: The scale of items not shown, default is 1, that means no scaling.
 The value is open interval 0 to closed interval 1.(optional)
 - getIndexCallback: A callback function, send current position of item display.(optional)

+## Method
+### remove all event listener and timer.
+slider.removeAllListener()

+## Notice
+If you use smart-slider in SPA, you must remove the associated event listener before the component is uninstalled.
+Like this => slider.removeAllListener().

 ## License
 smart-slider is [MIT licensed](https://github.com/AmoyDreamer/smart-slider/blob/master/LICENSE).